jlparkI/xGPR/docs/other_hyperparam_tuning.rst

 All three functions take a numpy array ``hyperparams``, which must be the same length as the current set of kernel hyperparameters (call ``my_model.get_hyperparams()`` to see these), and a Dataset object.
-You can therefore wrap one of these in for example a Scipy optimizer if desired.
-All three functions use the current setting for ``training_rffs``.
+You can therefore wrap one of these in a Scipy or Optuna optimizer if desired.

 It is important to note that ``exact_nmll`` calculates the marginal likelihood using matrix decompositions and hence cubic scaling in the number